zenbhang/Spies_and_Medics/Readme.md

 All modifiers and side cards go to the side pile.

-For the next round, the player that went second previously, goes first.
+For the next round, the player that went second previously goes first.

 ##Cards
 * **Aces** - Modifiers